dougeby/IntuneDocs/intune/android-zebra-mx-logs-troubleshoot.md

 </wap-provisioningdoc>
 ```

-The log shows an error (it contains a `<characteristic-error>` tag).
+The log shows an error, as it contains a `<characteristic-error>` tag.
 In this scenario, the profile tried to install an Android package (APK) that doesn't exist in the given path:

 ```xml
 <wap-provisioningdoc>